 Folegatti designs and facilitates long-term photography workshops applying several collaborative methods for community organizing and was a lecturer in the master’s program in Visual and Media Anthropology at the Hochschule für Medien, Kommunikation und Wirtschaft in Berlin (Germany).
-She has also a background as a social worker, focusing on women immigrants in Germany, and now is a collaborator with the Berkshire Immigrant Center, organizing several media and arts projects, including the Iris Residency, a partnership with MASS MoCA to support immigrant artists in Western Massachusetts.
+She also has a background as a social worker, focusing on women immigrants in Germany, and now is a collaborator with the Berkshire Immigrant Center, organizing several media and arts projects, including the Iris Residency, a partnership with MASS MoCA to support immigrant artists in Western Massachusetts.

 Folegatti was a visiting faculty member at Bennington in Spring 23 and returns for the 2023-2024 academic year.